maialenz/WetPaws/TESTING.md

 ### Bug  - In mobile screen, the dropdown items are not showing aligned
 and centered under the toggle icon
+    - Fixed this removing mr-5 from class.
+This was giving nice looking spacing between the nav-links, but when rendering to phone view it gave too much margin in the right hand side.
+    - To add spacing between the nav-links I added padding between them.

 ### Bug - In mobile screen, the card headings (h4) break and separate to the
 next line